24 Best Internship Offer Letter Examples (Free Templates)

 The hiring manager should provide the contact details of someone the intern can reach out to in the company for any necessary discussions.
 The information should include the individual’s name, phone number or email, job title or department, and a response deadline.

-The contact information will help ensure that the prospective intern has an idea of how to make clarifications before making a decision on the offer
+The contact information will help ensure that the prospective intern has an idea of how to make clarifications before deciding on the offer

 Closing